Perspective | The case for keeping the electoral college

-But despite the many problems with the electoral college, there’s a good reason to keep it, even at the cost of sometimes having the president elected by a minority of voters: The system prevents utter electoral chaos every time the popular vote is close nationwide.
+Despite the many problems with the electoral college, there’s a good reason to keep it, even at the cost of sometimes having the president elected by a minority of voters: The system prevents utter electoral chaos every time the popular vote is close nationwide.

 By partitioning the popular vote among 51 constituencies (50 states plus the District of Columbia), the electoral college structure serves to restrict vote recounts in close elections to a very few states — just the ones that are closely divided in the popular tally and have sufficient electoral votes to affect the outcome.

 The consequence of this vote partitioning can be appreciated in the standoff between George W. Bush and Al Gore in 2000.
-The electoral vote was closely divided, but the outcome was only in dispute in Florida — which had 25 electoral votes then — and the recount was limited to that state.
-At the national level, the popular vote was also close: Gore led Bush by a mere .5 percent of the vote.
+The electoral vote was closely divided, but the outcome was in dispute only in Florida — which had 25 electoral votes then — and the recount was limited to that state.
+At the national level, the popular vote was also close: Gore led Bush by 0.5 percent of the vote.
 Had the president been determined by the national popular vote, a nationwide recount would have been likely, requiring tabulation of the 101 million votes cast in the country, along with a consideration of the rejects, with their hanging chads, questionable signatures and issues of voter identity; all this would have taken place against a background of 51 different sets of rules on electoral matters.

 Nor was the 2000 election an anomaly.
 The 1960 contest was even closer — a 0.2 percent difference separated John F. Kennedy and Richard M. Nixon — and in 1968, the popular vote difference between Nixon and Hubert Humphrey was also less than 1 percent.
 A close national popular vote in a presidential election is not a rarity, and the inevitable recount in this circumstance would be convulsive, if not chaotic, to the country.